 We conducted the WRF-CMAQ simulations for the whole year of 2017.
-The hourly data of the first 20 days in each month (i.e., total 5760 records) are used for training, and the rest of 10 days (i.e., 2880 records) in each month are used for testing.
-We randomly cropped the indicator maps by the size of 60 for data augmentation to improve the performance of CNN in dealing with the low-level task.
+The hourly data of the first 20 days in each month (i.e., total 5760 records) are used for training, and the remaining 10 days (i.e., 2880 records) are used for testing.
+We randomly cropped the indicator maps by the size of 60 for data augmentation to improve the performance of the CNN in dealing with the low-level task.
 The Mean Squared Error loss was used for training, with 5000 epochs.
 The learning rate starts from 0.001 and linearly decay to zero at the end of training.